y0-causal-inference/y0/paper/paper.md

 contain cycles, such as how biomolecular signaling pathways often contain feedback loops.

-Similarly, it remains an open research question on how to estimate the causal effect for an arbitrary estimand produced by an algorithm more sophistocated than `ID`.
+Similarly, it remains an open research question on how to estimate the causal effect for an arbitrary estimand produced by an algorithm more sophisticated than `ID`.
 Two potential avenues for overcoming this might be a combination of the Pyro probabilistic programming langauge [@bingham2018pyro] and its causal inference extension [ChiRho](https://github.com/BasisResearch/chirho).
 Tractable circuits [@darwiche2022causalinferenceusingtractable] also present a new paradigm for generic estimation.